 Is Graduate School Right for You?

-Graduate level education allows you to focus in on a passion, or an area of study, that you just touched on in your undergraduate work.
-It can provide you with a deeper understanding of a field, help you develop more powerful professional relationships, and increase your marketability in certain fields.
+Graduate-level education allows you to focus on a passion, or an area of study, that you just touched on in your undergraduate work.
+It can give you a deeper understanding of a field, help you develop more powerful professional relationships, and increase your marketability in certain fields.
 The Bureau of Labor Statistics indicates that over a lifetime, professionals with a master’s degree, or a doctoral degree, earn more and have a lower level of unemployment than the general population.
 However, graduate school requires significant resources; time, money, energy, and patience.

 Graduate school preparation